HectorSchreiner/surf/README.md

 # 🚀 About

-**Surf** is a blazingly fast and safe **attack surface management application** built for security teams and researchers.
+**Surf** is a blazingly fast and safe **attack surface management application**.

 ---

 # 🔥 Features

 - **CVE Management Tool**
-  Instantly index and monitor the latest security vulnerabilities with real-time updates and smart filtering.
+    CVE management tool: For fast indexing an monitoring of the latest security vulnerabilities.
 # 📄 License

 This project is licensed under the MIT [LICENSE](./LICENSE).